Banana Oat Waffles

 Instructions

-- If you are using any add-ins, gently stir them into the blended batter.
+- Add all of the ingredients to a blender and blend until smooth.
+If you are using any add-ins, gently stir them into the blended batter.

-- Pour a small amount of batter into a waffle maker and cook according to your waffle maker instructions.
+- Pour a small amount of batter into the preheated waffle maker and cook according to your waffle maker's instructions.
+I cooked them for 3.5 to 4 minutes in the mini dash waffle maker.

 - Slice into strips, or serve as is!